 The first thing, of course, is identifying those issues as they occur.
 This is the document in which you can collect that information.
 The issue tracking template serves you by making sure every step of the way, from identifying to resolving the issue, is documented.

-Of course you will want to share the issue tracker template, and you can with this free Excel template, but only as a static document.
-In a project management software program, that information is easy to collect and share, as well as edit in real time.
+Of course, you’ll want to share the issue tracker template, and you can with this free Excel template, but only as a static document.
+With project management software, that information is easy to collect and share, as well as edit in real time.

 One thing that’s constant in any project is change.
 Those changes, however, must be managed.
 That’s where the change request form comes in.